adityajaiswal69/Doc-book/SHARING_FEATURES.md

 # Document Sharing Features

-This document outlines the new public preview and sharing functionality implemented in Note Forge.
+This document outlines the new public preview and sharing functionality implemented in Doc Book.

 ## Overview